 About Long Beach Indie:

 Since its inception in 2014 the festival has screened more than 1000 films from 50+ countries, drawn over 12,000 attendees, received coverage from more than 300 international media outlets, and drawn Oscar, Golden Globe, Grammy, Emmy, Directors Guild of America, ALMA, and NAACP Image Award winners and nominees as presenters.
 More than half of our features have gone on to gain national or international distribution.

 Location, Location, Location!

-Long Beach Indie takes place in scenic downtown Long Beach, California at the beautiful Cinemark at the Pike Theaters (all reclining seats), the Hilton Hotel Long Beach, and a host of other high-end downtown and waterfront venues.
+Long Beach Indie takes place in scenic downtown Long Beach, California at the beautiful Cinemark at the Pike Theaters (all reclining seats) and a host of other high-end downtown and waterfront venues.

-The Pacific Ocean is less than a five-minute walk from the theaters.
+The Pacific Ocean is less than a five-minute walk from the theatre.

-Long Beach Indie offers "Best" awards in animated, documentary, and narrative film (shorts and features), web series, music video, television pilot, student film, and youth-directed film (under 18).
+Long Beach Indie offers "Best" awards in animated, documentary, and narrative film (shorts and features), horror/suspense (shorts and features), web series, music video, student film, and youth-directed film (under 18).

 All films are viewed by the LBI programmers and a committee of film lovers, artists, scholars, and industry professionals.
 Each film is viewed a minimum of two times, rated, and will move to the next stage of judging based on those ratings.
 LBI programmers will make final decisions and notify filmmakers accordingly.